ShatilKhan/Hemo/README.md

 # Sustainable Development Goals
 ![image](https://github.com/ShatilKhan/Hemo/assets/52494840/31bf9b26-a706-4a67-98a4-6d99884570f1)

+# Features

+## Medical Report Chat
+Upload your Medical Report & Chat with it to understand & be informed as a blood donor.
+It's not perfect as I'm using an Open Source LLM at the moment
+Model: `impira/layoutlm-document-qa`
+type: `question-answering`
+Link to Model on Hugging Face: https:[//huggingface.co/impira/layoutlm-document-qa](https://huggingface.co/impira/layoutlm-document-qa)

+It can only answer from a very clear pdf without watermark & all.
+Since most medical reports contain some form of WaterMark.
+We may need to use a more advance Open Source LLM.
+How ever installing & configuring larger Open Source LLMs takes a lot of time & internet speed.
+None of which I have at the moment.
+So currently I'll supply some sample Blood Test formats that users can use to test.
+The goal is to automatically suggest the user about how & when they can donate blood based on their health report.

 # Demo Video

 Check out the Video of how the web app creates a beautiful Pairplot & calculates the percentage of people who did not donate blood: